 Verify the transaction: Check the accuracy of the recorded figures.

 Pay the commission: Align the payment with the company’s financial strategy.
+If the commission has not yet been paid, it is recorded as an amount owed and typically credited to accounts payable.

 Maintaining accurate records is essential.
 This involves double-checking entries and ensuring consistency with accounting standards.
 Regular audits can uncover discrepancies and prevent errors.